1990 - Developments in the sport of BMX.

 Different figures and facts of this event:

-In total 55 officials helped organize this event of which 12 registration/ Jury, in Administration 12 officials, race-officials 20 in total , 3 announcers, 1 coordinator special events, 1 official "repair corner" on the track, 2 persons in catering, 2 doctors present as well as 2 officials assisting first Aid.
+In total 55 officials helped organize this event of which 12 registration/ Jury, in Administration 12 officials, race-officials 20 in total , 3 announcers, 1 coordinator special events, 1 official "repair corner" on the track, 2 persons in catering, 2 doctors present as well as 2 officials assisting in the first Aid.
 Furthermore a special team of Red Cross personal was recruited, normally active during the TT of Assen (motorcycle road-racing).

-All officials had free accommodation (cottage in the so-called officials corner on Ponypark Slagharen or on the camping site) and also received a small amount for travel expenses to come to this event.
+All officials had free accommodation for the weekend (cottage in the so-called officials corner on Ponypark Slagharen or on the camping site) and also received a small amount for travel expenses to come to this event.
 Our head-officials were paid for their help as well.
 During the day the officials got free drinks and food through the catering service on the track (yellow container).

 Here the names of Superclass riders competing in the European Superclass 20" Championship 1991: